 Ebey's Reserve is the first National Historical Reserve designated in the National Park system.
 Policy oversight is carried out by a nine-member Trust Board composed of local volunteers and representatives from the town of Coupeville, Island County, Washington State Parks, and the National Park Service.
-The Trust Board serves as the superintendent, carrying out specific tasks, with assistance by assigned staff from the National Park Service.
+The Trust Board carries out specific duties on behalf of the National Park Service through a Cooperative Agreement.

 Office of the Trust Board of Ebey's Landing NHR:

 The Cottage at Sunnyside

 Coupeville, WA 98239

 Office Hours: Monday-Friday, 9:00am to 5:00pm Mailing Address: PO Box 774, Coupeville, WA 98239 Phone: 360.678.6084

 Marie Shimada grew up on Whidbey Island, graduating from South Whidbey High School.
 She earned a BA from the University of Washington and a JD from the University of San Diego School of Law.
 Marie has spent her recent career advocating for farmland preservation in the nonprofit sector.
 When she is not working, Marie can be found in the garden, on horseback, or walking her dog.

 Claudia Kiyama is a Historic Preservation Architect with 20 years of experience in advocating, documenting and protecting archeological, architectural and settlement heritage in both urban and rural settings.
 Claudia has contributed as an independent historic preservation consultant in a variety of projects in Washington state, such as the Latino Heritage Survey of Greater Seattle, Mapping Historic Ballard and the Revisiting Washington heritage tourism site.
 Claudia feels passionate about education, community engagement, volunteer-led initiatives and fair representation in historic preservation.
 Claudia spends her weekends hiking or at the beach with her family.